j4M0Fj1MMy/j4M0Fj1MMy.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-Jimmy is currently a research assistant working under the Prism Research Group in HKUST.
+Jimmy is currently a research assistant working under the <b>Prism Research Group</b> in HKUST.
 Their main research focus is program analysis, which aims to improve program security with both static and dynamic analysis.
-He is an ex-core member of HKUST Firebird, a Hong Kong Top 2 academic competitive Cybersecurity team.
-He was also an data engineer in the HKUST sustainability department, focusing on studying the correlation between energy consumption and campus busyness.
+He is an ex-core member of <b>HKUST Firebird</b>, a Hong Kong Top 2 academic competitive Cybersecurity team.
+He was also an data engineer in the <b>HKUST sustainability department</b>, focusing on studying the correlation between energy consumption and campus busyness.
 He started an open-source project that aims to facilitate the data retrieval process from the HKUST api.